Top 2025 Application Security Predictions with Aaron Lord. Register Now.

 Insufficient Input Validation

-APIs are vulnerable to attacks if they do not carefully check the data they receive from users.
+The vulnerability in the APIs is based on not checking the data well enough that they get from their users.
 If APIs accept harmful inputs, such as malicious scripts or SQL commands, without proper validation, attackers can exploit these weaknesses to manipulate the system, steal data, or disrupt services.
 By strictly validating the length, format, and type of all input data and only allowing safe inputs, APIs can block many types of attacks, like SQL injection or cross-site scripting (XSS).

 Data Exposure

 APIs risk exposing sensitive data when they fail to secure it properly.
-This exposure can occur if the data is not encrypted during transmission over the internet or while stored on servers.
-APIs may also expose too much information in their responses, such as user details or error messages that reveal system information.
+This is because the system may not encrypt the data during transmission over the internet or while it stores the data on servers.
+APIs may also expose too much information in their responses, including user details or error messages that reveal system information.
 Strong encryption, careful handling of data, and limiting the information included in responses help prevent unauthorized access to data and protect user privacy.

 Lack of Logging and Monitoring